app.loshadki

 Add another rule by clicking Add rule….

-Name it Command, enable Command key for Execute when -> With Key Modifiers.
+Name it Command, enable the Command key for Execute when -> With Key Modifiers.
 And save it after that.

 Command rule